theupdateframework/taps/tap4.md

 First, the client loads the latest downloaded [root metadata file](tap5.md), and ensures that: (1) that it has been signed by a threshold of keys, and (2) it has not expired.
+Recall that the URL field may either contain the location to update the files, or may be empty to say that the repository metadata should not be updated.
+We will now explicitly explain the procedure for doing this.
 Next, the client tries to update the root metadata file.
 Let M denote the list of URLs associated with this repository in the map file, and R denote the list of URLs associated with this top-level role (in this case, the root role) in the root metadata file.
 There are four cases:

 1. If R is empty, then this metadata file shall not be updated.